4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

       ```
 ---

 What is a SASjs Web App and how does it integrate with a SAS Viya data platform?
 A reasonable question from a SAS Administration team.
-This article delves into the specifics of a typical SASjs Web App, deployed to a standard (Viya 2025.xx) platform.
+This article delves into the specifics of a typical SASjs Web App, deployed to a standard SAS Viya 2025 instance.

 ## Introduction